Guideline for using Deon Digital’s GUI¶

 “Instantiate Contract” both saves the declaration and instantiates a contract on the ledger using the information from the remaining fields.
 The “Contract Name” field specifies the name of the contract instance, and can be chosen freely by the user.
 The peers that are part of the contract network have to be defined as well.
 The “peers” dropdown is populated by the available peers on the network on which data can be stored and where contracts can be executed.
 The entry point defines the name of the starting contract.
 This name must refer to a contract in the CSL and specifies which contract is executed first.
 If a contract accepts input parameters, they must be specified in the correct order with type and value.
 Once the contract is instantiated, the data is stored on the ledger which is distributed.
 The distribution on the network happens automatically.

-By selecting the CSL tab, the user can see the individual contract declaration, the residual contract which specifies the still remaining events, as well as the list of past events that have successfully been submitted to the contract so far.
+The user can see the individual contract declaration, the residual contract which specifies the still remaining events, as well as the list of past events that have successfully been submitted to the contract so far.
 The user can create events by pressing “Create Event” at the bottom of the viewer page.
 Events can also be applied in the Actions tab.